Zeke Bonura: Baseball career

 In his only season with the Giants, he batted .321 in 123 games while having 85 RBIs.
 Manager Bill Terry had benched Bonura late in the season in favor of Babe Young and Bonura did not take kindly to the benching, as Bonura led the team in batting average that season.
 His rights were purchased by Washington for $20,000 in April 1940, who in turn sold him to the Cubs for $10,000 in July.
 In what became his final pro season, he batted .270 in 128 total games.
 The following year, his contract was sold to the Minneapolis Millers of the American Association.
-His season was cut short when he was drafted by the United States Army that year.
-During his time abroad, he served as an assistant to the athletic officer and baseball/softball coach at Camp Shelby in Hattiesburg, Mississippi before he eventually moved abroad to serve in Oran, Algeria and organized nearly a dozen baseball leagues before moving on to France.
-By the time the Army released him in October 1945, he was in his mid-thirties and no team wanted him.
-He served as a minor league player/manager from 1946 to 1952 before focusing on his managing from 1952 to 1954.
-He won the Northern League championship in 1953 with the Fargo-Moorhead Twins.
-After managing, he worked real estate in New Orleans, Louisiana.